 Is women’s health care your area of interest?
 What about initiatives that promote women’s health and healthy pregnancies, like the National Birth Defects Prevention Network’s Prevent to Protect?
-You might consider a career in public health with a focus on maternal and child health.
+If you answered yes, you might consider a public health career that focuses on maternal and child health.

 Public Health: An Overview